rcbops-qe/monster/README.md

 An OpenStack Orchestration Engine

 ### Installation
 1. Use the [monster installer](https://github.com/rcbops-qa/monster-installer.git).
-Then, from the project root, run `python setup.py install`.
+Then, run `pip install -e .` from the project root.

    **or**